 How Do I Become a Stephen Minister?

-The next training program will begin in the Summer of 2022.
+We have classes every year!
 For more information, please complete the form below and a Stephen Leader will contact you.

 Please complete the form below if:

 - If you could benefit from the care of a Stephen Minister…

 - If you know someone who might benefit from the care of a Stephen Minister…

 - If you are interested in learning more about becoming a Stephen Minister…